Parks and Recreation

 - Sustainability - safeguard, care, preserve, conserve, efficiency, stewardship

-- Engaged - energized, involved, positivity, motivated, collaborative
+- Engaged - energized, involved, positive, motivated, collaborative

 - Respectful - appreciative, considerate, cooperative, perceptive